debapriyo-das24/ops-automation-learning/README.md

 - Implemented tuple unpacking in function outputs
 - Created my first ever python game
 - Created and uploaded corresponding artifacts

+## Day 41
+- Concentrated more on functions and various applications of it.
+- Cleared modules on python functions